vmware-archive/vmware-vcenter/docs/vc_vm_readme.md

   2. Destroy
      This method removes the Virtual Machine from the vCenter environment.
 The VM is deleted from the disk.

+  3. power_state
+     This method allows user to powerOn, powerOff, reset or suspend the virtual machine.

 # -------------------------------------------------------------------------
 # Summary of parameters.